cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-release-to-maven-central.md

 ### 1. Create a JIRA ticket in Sonatype

-First, you need to have a JIRA account to submit a ticket to request for a project namespace (Group Id):
+First, you need to have a JIRA account and submit a ticket requesting for a project namespace (Group Id):

 1. [Create a JIRA account](https://issues.sonatype.org/secure/Signup!default.jspa)
 2. [Create a New Project ticket](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134)